vippsas/vipps-developers/newsletters/2020-11-newsletter.md

 | `Vipps-System-Version`        | The version number of the ecommerce solution | `5.4`                |
 | `Vipps-System-Plugin-Name`    | The name of the ecommerce plugin             | `vipps-woocommerce`  |
 | `Vipps-System-Plugin-Version` | The version number of the ecommerce plugin   | `1.4.1`              |

+These headers provide useful metadata about the merchant's system, which help Vipps improve our services, and also help in investigating problems.

 # API Dashboard 🚦